calyxir/calyx/docs/running-calyx/fud2.md

 ## Advanced Options

+Use `fud2 --help` for an overview of the command-line interface.
 Here are some options you might need:

 * By default, fud2 runs the build in a directory called `.fud2` within the working directory.
 It automatically deletes this directory when the build is done.